nutanix-japan/Consolidated_Storage_Bootcamp_Material/file_analytics_ransomware/file_analytics_ransomware.rst

    .. figure:: images/ransomware_enable.png

 #.
-Open a PowerShell window by clicking on the **PowerShell icon** on the taskbar.
+In your Windows Tools VM, open a PowerShell window by clicking on the **PowerShell icon** on the taskbar.
 Enter the following command where you will see an access denied error message:

    .. code-block:: PowerShell

-	   new-item \\BootcampFS.ntnxlab.local\marketing\ransomware.aaa -ItemType file
+	   new-item \\BootcampFS.ntnxlab.local\xyz-marketing\ransomware.aaa -ItemType file

 #.
 In **File Analytics** review the **Vulnerabilities** table to see the blocked operation.
 Note you may need to refresh the **Ransomware** page.